yedidiaklein/MMM-whoshome/README.md

 - **Presence Detection:** The script `macping.sh` assumes a person is no longer present if he haven’t been detected for 5 minutes.
 You can adjust this duration, as phones might go to sleep and temporarily disappear even if the person is at home.

 ## Style and UI
-- You can change colors, font size, font family, padding, borders and other UI effects by editing and customizing the css file `whoshome.css`
+- You can change colors, font size, font family, padding, borders and other UI effects by copying the content of `whoshome.css` to `css/custom.css` and overriding there whatever you want.

 ## Suggestions